 Series 17: PUBLICATIONS PMSS

 GUIDE TO PUBLICATIONS BY PMSS, 1913 – present

-The GUIDE TO LITERATURE RELATED TO PMSS is also extensive and includes books, periodicals, ephemera, newspaper clippings and broadsides, and now is inclusive of multi-media.
+The GUIDE TO PUBLICATIONS RELATED TO PMSS is also extensive and includes books, periodicals, ephemera, newspaper clippings and broadsides, and now is inclusive of multi-media.
 There are many instances of material that were saved by staff as “of interest” to the school.
 This saved material provides an opportunity to see what workers found useful or of interest in their work at the institution and creates a context for researchers.

 The creation of a PRINT SHOP in 1934 allowed Pine Mountain to professionally print material for the institution on site.
 For most of the early years all promotional literature and material intended for distribution to the public was printed off site.
 A manual for workers in the Print Shop was prepared by August Angel, who headed the operation of the shop and guided its success for many years.
 When the print shop was established and staffed it also provided Industrial training for the students at the School.
 Students in the Boarding School became accomplished in setting type and developing layout and the many other skills associated with the occupation of printing.
 Many carried those skills into careers.
 The location of a print shop on campus allowed the school to also provide services for the community and to charge fees for service.